NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/accounts/_index.md

 - *default_admin_password* - To set the initial password (can be updated by using the API once the system is bootstrapped).
 Defaults to foobar if omitted or unset.

 - *default_admin_email* - To set the initial admin account email on bootstrap.
-Defaults to *admin@myanchore* if unset
+Defaults to *admin@mynextlinux* if unset

 ### Managing Accounts Using Anchore CLI